hanshuebner/xirtam/README.md

 running on the micro to work.

 xirtam approaches the timing problem by using a matrix switch chip that works the same way as a physical keyboard.
+The physical switches of the keyboard are replaced by semiconductor switches inside of the chip which can be controlled by a host interface.
+When one of the switches is turned on by the host, it connects the row and column at its intersection until the host turns if off again.
+Hence, the scanning of the keyboard by the home computer can be done at arbitrary rate, like with a physical keyboard.

 Matrix switch chips are used in video and audio crossbar applications and have been around for a long time.
 They are available in various configurations and sizes and are reasonably priced.
-The particular family of chips chosen for xirtam is is made by Zarlink (now Microchip).
-They provide an easy to use interface for control, allowing the microcontroller to address one of the switches on a parallel address bus and sending the desired switch state on a separate data bit.
+The chip chosen for xirtam is the [MT093](https://www.microsemi.com/document-portal/doc_download/127014-mt093-datasheet-sept11).
+It was developed by Zarlink (now Microchip) and provides for 96 switches in an 8x12 configuration.
+It provides an easy to use interface for control, allowing the microcontroller to address one of the switches on a parallel address bus and sending the desired switch state on a separate data bit.